 - When and how can someone volunteer again?

 - How will you differentiate between moral issues and work ethics?
-It’s important to discriminate between a volunteer who is in a marital affair and another who is habitually late.
+For example, it’s important to discriminate between a volunteer who is in a marital affair and another who is habitually late.

 4. IF APPROPRIATE, GIVE THEM NEXT STEPS